cdmckay/pharenheit/README.markdown

 In order to use Pharenheit, you need two things: `pharenheit.php` and the Pharenheit `.htaccess` file.
 Place the `.htaccess` file at the root of your Pharen project.
-You may also place the `pharenheit.php` file there, although its placement is not as important (just make sure you can require it).
+You may also place the `pharenheit.php` file there, although its placement is not as important (just make sure you can `require` it).

 In the `.htaccess` file, change the line

     SetEnv HTTP_PHAREN_HOME "E:\Apps\Pharen"

 ...to reflect the location of your Pharen install.
 It needs to be the directory where `pharen.php` is.
-Alternatively, you can set the environment variables `PHAREN_HOME`.
+Alternatively, you can set the environment variable `PHAREN_HOME`.

-At the top of all your Pharen source files, place the following line of code:
+At the top of all the Pharen source files you want to use Pharenheit with, place the following line of code:

     ;<?php require '/path/to/pharenheit.php'; return; ?>